segmentio/aws-okta/README.md

 We use 99design's keyring package that they use in `aws-vault`.
 Because of this, you can choose between different pluggable secret storage backends just like in `aws-vault`.
 You can either set your backend from the command line as a flag, or set the `AWS_OKTA_BACKEND` environment variable.

-For Ubuntu add the following to your bash config / zshrc etc:
+For Linux / Ubuntu add the following to your bash config / zshrc etc:
 ```
 export AWS_OKTA_BACKEND=secret-service
 ```